yesilmen-vm/YesilCMS/README.md

   - Base character info
   - 3D Model Viewer (Fast: Uses plain `displayID`, Detailed: Converts old `displayID` to Classic `displayID` using Classic's DBC.
 You can also create a separate table instead of remote call.)
   - Dynamic Base Stats
+  - Progressive Armory (1.2 to 1.12 can be selected by user as well)
   - Primary & Secondary Professions
   - PvP Stats
   - Ability to show enchants on items (by using WoWHead's tooltip instead of ClassicDB)